TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 /----CHANGELOG
 /------------------------------>
+1.7.3
+  - Still not dead!
+  - Updated URLs for the downloaders to use GitHub instead of Google Code
 1.7.2
   - I am not dead!
 Yay!
   - Fixed a bug that would prevent you from changing a wad type